-Students' views about the sex of the carer should be taken into account and followed if possible.
-Particular efforts should be taken if there are religious or cultural factors concerning the sex of the carer or if there is a history of abuse.
+Students' views about the sex of the carer should be considered and followed if possible.
+Efforts should be taken if there are religious or cultural factors concerning the sex of the carer or if there is a history of abuse.